celo-org/docs/blog/22-03-3023-nft minter/How to build an NFT marketplace with Next.js,ipfs,ether.js and Redux.md

 Next, we create our constructor and functions and define the imports we made.
-Our code will look like these.
+Our code will look like these:

 ```solidity
 contract NFT is  ERC721URIStorage {